joedougherty/didactic-doughertys-documentation-depot/README.md

 I thoroughly enjoy tackling new technical topics and writing down my findings.

-It helps me to keep myself interested and expand my horizons in some small way.
+It helps me to keep myself interested and to expand my horizons.

 ## What Is This? ##